Cakirucho/TheGoodPizza/README.md

   - Need to install all the esentials for rails (nodejs, libxml2 etc)
   - Also mysql needed -> `gem install mysql2`

+ Steps to build database:
+  - First, you will need `mysql` server --> `service mysql start`
+  - Then, you will be able to do `mysql -u root`.
+If you type `show databases`, you will be able to see project one (`the_good_pizza`).
+  - Access it by typing `use the_good_pizza`.

 Then run the server using `spring` --> `bundle exec spring rails server`

 You should have it running in `localhost:3000`

-PD: I have build a deployment script, but don't know if it will work, because
+PD: Added deployment script.
+Don't know if it will work, because
     i built it pretty fast to start the project.